-At the alpha stage, the product prototype can have substantial flaws or missing functions, unfinished documentation and it may even require a special environment in order to operate or function.
-Alpha testing can go through many iterations, and the prototype variants may add or subtract certain working features while the prototyping experts fix the flaws and make alterations based on the test feedbacks.
+At the alpha stage, the product prototype can have substantial flaws or missing functions, and unfinished documentation and it may even require a special environment in order to operate or function.
+Alpha testing can go through many iterations, and the prototype variants may add or subtract certain working features while the prototyping experts fix the flaws and make alterations based on the test feedback.

-Once the alpha prototype is fairly functional and closely resembles the envisioned product, it moves to the beta testing.
+Once the alpha prototype is fairly functional and closely resembles the envisioned product, it moves to beta testing.

 Beta prototypes of a potential product are usually much closer to the final product than alpha prototypes.
-These product prototypes are, in most cases, tested by the prospective consumers as well as general public.
+These product prototypes are, in most cases, tested by the prospective consumers as well as the general public.

 A beta prototype is typically an augmentation of an alpha prototype – meaning it has all the functions in place that are expected for the final product.
 The beta prototype also has fewer flaws than the alpha prototype.
 The documentation is almost complete or close to complete, and the prototype is usually ready to perform or operate in the real-world environment without any assistance.